 We had some challenges.
 The transaction reports pull data from the transaction records, but also from accounts, cards, sites, and other database tables.
 Therefore, we had to design a system that pulled all of the relevant data in without complicating the interface.
-The customer The delivery system was as important as the report builder itself and we allowed for a variety of delivery options.
-Reports could be generated on demand or daily, weekly, and monthly, sent to up to email addresses.
+The delivery system was as important as the report builder itself and we allowed for a variety of delivery options.
+Reports could be generated on demand or daily, weekly, and monthly, sent to up to five email addresses.
 Once a report was built and saved, it was part of the customers report library.

 Once the report builder was created, we trained customer service who in turn trained customers.
 However, we wanted it to be intuitive enough that customers with no training could figure it out.
 We found that not only did customers take advantage of the system but customer service was using it to build reports for customers.
 So it was beneficial for everyone.